Ian Evatt: Chesterfield

-Evatt signed for Division Two club Chesterfield in July 2003, with Spireites manager Roy McFarland saying that Evatt was his number-one target to take to the club.
+Evatt signed for Division Two club Chesterfield in July 2003, with manager Roy McFarland saying that Evatt was his number-one target to take to the club.
 Initially he played in midfield, where he struggled, before being moved by McFarland into central defence, where his performances improved.
 He went on to become the club captain and he won the Player of the Season award for the 2003–04 season.
 However, in the summer he needed a further hernia operation as the operation the previous year while he was with Derby did not fix the problem.

 On 26 August 2004, Evatt signed a contract extension with the club to the summer of 2007, saying that it took him just five minutes to make the decision to sign, as he felt the club were "going in the right direction".
 In February 2005, Chesterfield turned down an offer for Evatt from Bristol City.
 He was also attracting interest from other clubs, including Leicester City.

 At the end of the 2004–05 season, Evatt won the SIFA Player of the Season Award and was runner-up in the CFSS Player of the Season Award.
-He made a total of 84 League appearances, scoring nine goals for the Spireites.
+He made a total of 84 league appearances, scoring nine goals for Chesterfield.

 Queens Park Rangers

 On 2 June 2005, Evatt signed a three-year contract with Championship club Queens Park Rangers for a fee of £150,000, under a clause in his contract at Chesterfield that allowed him to move if a six-figure bid was made.
 On 3 December 2005, during an away match against Stoke City at the Britannia Stadium, Evatt was assaulted by a Stoke fan.
-When a Stoke City player was sent off, resulting in a penalty being awarded to QPR, a young Potters fan ran onto the pitch and jumped at Evatt from behind, knocking him to the floor, where he was also alleged to have punched Evatt.
+When a Stoke City player was sent off, resulting in a penalty being awarded to QPR, a young home fan ran onto the pitch and jumped at Evatt from behind, knocking him to the ground, where he was also alleged to have punched Evatt.
 The youth was arrested and subsequently charged with assault.
 He was banned from attending football matches for three years and at trial pleaded guilty to assault.

-Evatt made 27 League appearances for the Hoops.
+Evatt made 27 league appearances for QPR.
 On 1 August 2006 he was sent on a six-month loan to Blackpool, who were then in League One.
 He made 26 appearances for the Bloomfield Road club.